 It's Time to Re-Think Horseshoes

-When we pull the shoes, nearly all horses are found to have substantial internal damage to the hooves.
+When we pull the shoes, nearly all horses are found to have substantial damage to the hooves.
 It takes about a year of special care to re-build good feet; we call this healing time the "transition year."
 The occasional horse that doesn't have transition soreness generally had shoes for only a few months.

 Horseshoes seem to have been invented in the Middle Ages in Europe, to keep the feet from falling apart when knights' horses had to live for months in slop-filled tie-stalls while the castle was under siege.
 At that time, the modern study of Anatomy and Physiology did not exist yet, so there was no way to study what the shoes did to hooves and legs.

-Horses today are high-priced performance animals and valued companions, and are not kept in unsanitary conditions that rot their feet.
+Horses today are high-priced performance animals and valued companions, and are mostly not kept in unsanitary conditions that rot their feet.
 A long life and lifelong soundness are important to most horse owners.
 Therefore, it is time to re-think the use of horseshoes.

 Here is what Marco Polo noticed on his journey to China: